NAISS-Training/hpe-training/docs/index.md

 - Debugging at Scale
 - Optimizing large scale I/O

 There will be time in the schedule for hand on exercises on NAISS' Dardel system.

+The performance and debugging tools mentioned above are available on Dardel.
+Their availability on Arrhenius is still under investigation.
+The schedule of the course will be adopted to focus on tools that will be available on both Arrhenius and Dardel.

 ## Comments and questions